Westbrook residents approve local ranked-choice voting

-Westbrook will be the second city in the state with a municipal ranked-choice voting system in place after 63% of voters approved it Tuesday.
+Westbrook will be the second city in the state with a municipal ranked-choice voting system in place after 63% of voters Tuesday approved it approved it 2,819 to 1,660.

-The voting system will be used in contested races with three or more candidates for City Council, School Committee and mayoral races and no candidate has won more than 50% of the vote.
-Westbrook joins Portland as the second municipality in the state with the system for local elections.
+The voting system will be used in contested races with three or more candidates for City Council, School Committee and mayoral races when no candidate has won more than 50% of the vote.
+Westbrook joins Portland in using the system for local elections.

 Voters will have the option of ranking the candidates in the order they prefer.
 If no candidate receives more than 50% of the popular vote, the candidate with the fewest votes is eliminated and that candidate’s supporters’ second choices are then counted.
 The process continues until one candidate receives more than 50%.
 A candidate in Westbrook wins when they hit a certain threshold of votes, 50% plus one.